DamonOehlman/changemachine/README.md

 ### Non Notifier Change Machines

-While changemachine is designed to work in conjuction with [changemate](https://github.com/steelmesh/changemate), it is possible to create items and process them manually also.
+While ChangeMachine is designed to work in conjuction with [changemate](https://github.com/steelmesh/changemate), it is possible to create items and process them manually also.

 ```
 To be completed